HrishiHarsora/MSE203-Assignment-1-/Question 4/Readme.md

  b) Compare the MSD results for the two models and discuss which polymer exhibits faster molecular motion.
 Explain the underlying reasons for the observed differences in mobility

+Question4.opj is the project file (to be opened in Origin) which includes all the plots